Mctursh/Simon-game/README.md

 # Simon-game

-# How to play the game: when the game starts and you see a highlighted box you'll click it to move to level 2
+# How to play the game:
+When the game starts and you see a highlighted box you'll click it to move to level 2

 Then another box wil be highlighted, now you'll follow the pattern by clicking first the level 1 highlighted box before the level 2 highlighted box.